gmaclennan/zip-writer/README.md

 ### `EntryWriter`

-Returned by `ZipWriter.entry()`.
+Returned by `ZipWriter.createEntryStream()`.
 Provides a writable stream to write entry data.

 #### Properties